danielpozsar/grogupy/docs/source/citing.rst

 .. _citing:

-Citing grogu
+Citing grogupy
 ==============

-grogu is a completely open-source software package.
+grogupy is a completely open-source software package.
 It is released under the MIT license.
-Currently there is no way to explicitly cite grogu, but you can cite the underlying paper:
+Currently there is no way to explicitly cite grogupy, but you can cite the underlying paper:
 *Relativistic magnetic interactions from nonorthogonal basis sets*.

 .. code-block:: bibtex